lhp7895/shadowsocks-android-wiki-official-20160624/FAQ.md

 ### It works fine under Wi-Fi/3G/4G but stops working in another?

 That's a bug of your ROM.
 Report it to the ROM developer.
 You can also try doing a manual reset and hope for the best.

-### UI tips

-* Remove the default profile to remove ads;
-* Tap the number to enter the port you wish to use; (if the keyboard doesn't pop up automatically for some reason)
-* You can swipe to remove profiles and long press to reorder them;
-* Use Tasker integration to create a desktop widget.

-### Troubleshooting

-Cannot connect to server:

-1. If an upgrade breaks anything, do a manual reset first by pressing Reset at the end of the list;
-2. Check your config;
-3. Wipe app data.

-Crash: [Submit an issue](https://github.com/shadowsocks/shadowsocks-android/issues/new) with logcat attached, or submit a crash report to Google Play.
-Then, try wiping app data.